- About Us

 What would I be committing myself to?

-Typically, we ask office volunteers to commit to completing at least 30 hours with our agency.
-These could be done over a short period of time, like 2-3 weeks, or a longer period such as several months.
+Typically, we ask office volunteers to commit to completing at least 45 hours with our agency.
+These could be done over a short period of time (ex, coming in daily over 2-3 weeks), or a longer period.

 How do I get started?